Windows Version and Build Number

 see Remove BuildVersion from $PSVersionTable #3877.

-Other Means of Obtaining Version Number and Build Number
+Alternative (but Inadequate) Methods for Obtaining Version and Build Number

 Before choosing the registry as the source from which to obtain the version number and build number I looked at and rejected the following alternatives: